 van der Kolk, Bessel.
 The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma.
 Viking, 2014.
 Essential for understanding why the body holds grief and hope differently than the mind, and how somatic approaches can reach what talk therapy can’t.
 See also: anniewright.com/40-reasons-to-keep-going-when-you-dont-think-you-can/.

-You might also find these helpful on the harder days: Annie’s collection of uplifting quotes for hard times and her post on 99 quotes to rekindle your inner resilience — shorter reads for when you need something you can hold in one hand.
+You might also find these helpful on the harder days: Annie’s collection of uplifting quotes for hard times and her post on 99 quotes to rekindle your inner resilience.

 WAYS TO WORK WITH ANNIE